nmshd/documentation/_docs_integrate/11-connector-configuration.md

 }
 ```

 You can validate the config using our [schema file](https://raw.githubusercontent.com/nmshd/cns-connector/main/config.schema.json).
-This is possible with [VSCode](https://code.visualstudio.com/docs/languages/json#_json-schemas-and-settings) and online tools like [jsonschemavalidator.net](https://www.jsonschemavalidator.net).
+This is possible for example with [VSCode](https://code.visualstudio.com/docs/languages/json#_json-schemas-and-settings) or online tools like [jsonschemavalidator.net](https://www.jsonschemavalidator.net).

 ### transportLibrary